containerbuildsystem/cachito/README.md

 Cachito will provide environment variables in the REST API to set for the Go tooling to use this cache when building the application.

+#### Go package level dependencies and the go-package Cachito package type

+On top of finding the Go module and its dependencies, and providing their sources and the proper environment variables for a successful build from such sources, Cachito will also discover the top level Go packages in the source repository and their (package level) dependencies.

+These package level dependencies will be included in the Cachito API request response at the `/api/v1/requests/<id>` endpoint as packages with the `go-package` type.

+Finally, the package level dependencies will be used to compose the Content Manifests shipped at the `/api/v1/requests/<id>/content-manifest` API endpoint.

 ### npm

 The npm package manager works by parsing the `npm-shrinkwrap.json` or `package-lock.json` file